zeux/zeux.github.io/about.md

 During my career I’ve helped [ship many games](https://www.mobygames.com/person/360714/arseny-kapoulkine/) on PS2/PS3/XBox 360/PC as well as being involved in supporting PC/Mac/iOS/Android/XBox One/PS4 at Roblox.
 [My resume](/resume/) contains more details although I am not looking for recruiter reachouts.

+Among many other things at Roblox, I've started [Luau](https://luau-lang.org/), a fast, small, safe, gradually typed embeddable scripting language derived from Lua.
+Luau is [open-source](https://github.com/luau-lang/), and while I am no longer working on it full-time, I occasionally contribute patches and remain an expert on the internals.

 ## Projects

 I'm working on a wide variety of open-source projects, most of which are hosted [on GitHub](https://github.com/zeux/).
 Here's a short selection: